 These are activities for children aged up to 10 years.
 Chopin was known as Frycek to his family when he was a boy.

-Membership of the Friends of Chopin Australia confers a number of benefits, including:
+Becoming a subscriber of the Friends of Chopin Australia confers a number of benefits, including:

 discount to recitals